 This example clearly demonstrates why it is so important to find a facility that knows how to deal with residents with Alzheimer’s disease.
 Sometimes the staff can actually minimize the rage by being more agreeable with the resident and by diverting their attention to something else.

 Too many families needlessly lose everything they have.
 Don’t let that be you.
 If you need help paying the overwhelming cost of long term care, give our office a call at 800-310-3100.
 Your first consultation is absolutely free.
 We’ll let you know what steps you need to take, right now, to protect yourself and your family.
 Call now, because when you’re out of money, you’re out of options!

 Rick L. Law, Attorney, Estate Planner for Retirees.

 Rick was named the #1 Illinois elder law estate planning attorney by Leading Lawyer Magazine.
 He has been quoted in the Wall Street Journal, AARP Magazine, TheStreet.com, and numerous newspapers and articles.
-Rick is the lead attorney for Law ElderLaw, LLP, focusing in Estate Planning, Guardianship, and Nursing Home Solutions.
+Rick is the lead attorney at the Estate, Asset, and Retirement Tax law firm of Law ElderLaw, LLP, focusing in Estate Planning, Guardianship, and Nursing Home Solutions.
 His goal is to give retirees an informed edge when it comes to dealing with an uncertain future.
 Get flexible retirement strategies that work during good times and bad, plus information on how you can save your home and assets from being used to pay for long term care.
 Call 800-310-3100 for your free consultation now!